pretix/pretix/doc/api/resources/items.rst

 max_per_order                         integer                    This product can only be bought if it is included at
-                                                                 most this many times in the order (or ``null`` for no limitation). has_variations                        boolean                    Shows whether or not this item has variations (read-only). variations                            list of objects            A list with one object for each variation of this item.
+                                                                 most this many times in the order (or ``null`` for no limitation). checkin_attention                     boolean                    If ``True``, the check-in app should show a warning that this ticket requires special attention if such a product is being scanned. has_variations                        boolean                    Shows whether or not this item has variations (read-only). variations                            list of objects            A list with one object for each variation of this item.